astuder/ModemHAT/README.md

 ### General

-Large parts of the HAT are based on the hardware design reference in [AN93](https://www.skyworksinc.com/-/media/SkyWorks/SL/documents/public/application-notes/AN93.pdf) chapter 4.
-Where applicable, identical component designators are used.
+Large parts of the HAT are based on the hardware design reference in application note [AN93](https://www.skyworksinc.com/-/media/SkyWorks/SL/documents/public/application-notes/AN93.pdf) chapter 4.
+Where applicable, identical component designators are used to simplify cross-referencing.

 I used solder paste, stencil and reflow oven for assembly of my HAT.
 If you plan to hand-solder your unit, you may want to replace U3, the only QFN part, with a 74LVC541 in TSSOP-20 package.